mattiasflodin/reckless/doc/performance.md

 * We are concerned with the impact of actual logging, not of logging calls that are filtered out at runtime (say, debug messages that are disabled via some compile-time or run-time switch).
 We expect to produce many log messages in production environments, not just in debug mode.
-Enabling log messages post-mortem is too late.
+It is too late to enable log messages post-mortem.
 * We care enough about performance that we will accept the risk for dangling pointer references.
 Note that you should be OK as long as you never pass a raw pointer to dynamically allocated or stack-allocated memory.